-The highest spend is on services for people with learning disabilities, followed by older people.
+The highest spend for 2014/15 is on services for older people, followed by people with a learning disability.
 The most significant proportion of people receiving services is those over the age of 65 who represent 35 per cent of the overall spend in 2013/14.
 This is likely to increase further with the population demands for this care group.